Overview

 ansible_python_interpreter=/usr/bin/python3

-Write down the hosts in the hosts file with the login parameters
+Write down the hosts in inventory file with the login parameters

 Ansible playbook for Docker container deployment